Hypothesis Testing for Topological Data Analysis: Examples

 \subsection{Distinguishing sets of shapes from silhouette databank}

 In this example we will be using a variation on the the theme of a persistence diagram as a random element.
 Given a simplicial complex $M$ in Euclidean space and a unit vector $v$ we can create a filtration of $M$ by the height function $h_v$ in the direction of $v$ and hence we can construct a persistence diagram $X(K,v)$ from the filtration of $M$ by sublevel sets of $h_v$.
 The persistent homology transform of $M$ is the function from the sphere of directions to the space of persistence diagrams where $v$ is sent to $X(M,v)$.
-This process is explored in detail in \cite{turner2013PHT}.
+This process is explored in detail in \cite{turner2014persistent}.
 There it is shown that the persistent homology transform of a shape is a sufficient statistic and is stable under perturbations of the shape.
 As such it is reasonable, given sets of shapes, to analyze the sets of their persistent homology transforms.

 The distance squared between the persistent homology transforms of two shapes is effectively the integral over the unit sphere of the distances squared between the corresponding diagrams.
 This process can be made scale and translation invariant by appropriately modifying the diagrams $X(M,v)$.
 Furthermore it can be made rotation invariant by taking the infimum of all possible rotations.
+The $Lp$ distance between two aligned objects in the plane, $M_1$ and $M_2$, in the plane is

-For details the reader is referred to \cite{turner2013PHT}.\footnote{The reader should note that in \cite{turner2013PHT} we focus on the L1 distance whereas here we are using the L2 distance.
-The definitions and results are analogous.}
+where $X(M_i,v)$ is the $0th$ dimensional persistence diagram corresponding to the height function $h_v:M_i \to \R, x \mapsto x\cdot v$.
+The distance of unaligned objects is the minimal distance under different rotations.
+For more details the reader is referred to \cite{turner2014persistent}. \footnote{The reader should note that in \cite{turner2014persistent} the focus is on the L1 distance.}

 A shape database that has been commonly used in image retrieval is the MPEG-7 shape silhouette database \cite{Sikora01}.
 We used a subset of this database \cite{Lateckietal00} which includes seven class of objects: Bone, Heart, Glass, Fountain, Key, Fork, and Axe.
 There were twenty examples for each class for a total of 1400 shapes.
-The shapes are displayed in Figure \ref{images}. {
+The shapes are displayed in Figure \ref{images}.